 If there’s one attraction you visit during your stay then make it the Robert Burns Birthplace Museum.
 Scotland’s best-loved poet, Burns has a special place in the hearts of Scottish folk, and the museum houses some of his greatest works.
 If you’re after that day out that’ll have the kids talking about it for days, it’s got to be the Heads of Ayr Farm Park.
 The farm park’s home to all kinds of friendly animals who love to meet new faces, as well as bumper boats, a play area and a trampoline.

+Or for a day out with a difference, take the ferry over to the Isle of Arran.
+It takes just 55 minutes and crosses from Ardrossan to Brodick.
 One of the things we love the most about the Isle of Arran is that taking time out is part of the ethos…it’s a place where it’s impossible not to slow down, look around and just be yourself.
 With some of the region’s most spectacular beaches (Kildonan is one of the most beautiful if you’re not sure where to start), Arran’s a great spot to fish, golf, walk, and just enjoy being away from it all.